ipis-mjkim/caueeg-dataset/README.md

 **CAUEEG**: **C**hung-**A**ng **U**niversity Hospital **EEG** dataset for automatic EEG diagnosis research

-This repository is the official page of the CAUEEG dataset presented in "Deep learning-based EEG analysis to classify mild cognitive impairment for early detection of dementia: algorithms and benchmarks."
+This repository is the official page of the CAUEEG dataset presented in "Deep learning-based EEG analysis to classify mild cognitive impairment for early detection of dementia: algorithms and benchmarks" from the CNIR (CAU NeuroImaging Research) team.

 ---